 Entrepreneurs think differently than employees.
 Employees value security.
 Entrepreneurs value opportunity.
 Employees earn a linear income and trade time for money.
 Entrepreneurs build an asset that continues to pay them in the years to come.

 You must realize that your product or service is not your real business.
 Your job as a business owner is to make the cash register ring.
-You must focus on marketing, lead generation, and working on your business, not in it.
-Everything else you do is busy work.
+You must focus on marketing, lead generation, and sales.
+You must work on your business, not in it.
+Do not confuse busy work with being productive!

 # 3: Most business take a year or two to make a profit.